 Fire TV supports many of the most popular services, but doesn't support iTunes, Google Play, or VUDU.
 It is a close second to Roku when it comes to number of streaming apps.
 If you count games, it supports even more than Roku.

-Apple TV supports many of the most popular streaming services, but excludes Amazon, Google Play, and PlayStation Vue.
+Apple TV supports many of the most popular streaming services, but excludes Google Play.
 The number of supported apps is comparable to Roku and FireTV.

 Chromecast supports most of the major subscription services, but excludes iTunes and Amazon.